Child Life and Family Studies Courses

 Practicum and Seminar I: Family Studies

 A 150-hour supervised practicum in urban or suburban settings serving children and families, ranging from early childhood home visiting, school, health or social service, center-based consultations or workshops, to program development and public policy.
 Collaborate as interdisciplinary team member.
 Participate in monthly individual and group supervision and seminar.
 Offered: fall and spring.
-(Open only to students enrolled in the Certificate in Parenting Education.)
+(Open only to students enrolled in the Certificate in Family and Parenting Services.)

 Helping Children with Grief and Loss